 Sulfur Dioxide (SO2): Primary standards for SO2 were first set in 1971, at 0.14 parts per million (ppm) averaged over a 24-hour period, not to be exceeded more than once per year, and 0.030 ppm, annual arithmetic mean.
 The EPA subsequently reviewed the primary standards and determined to retain them in 1996 at the conclusion of the review.
 More recently, on June 2, 2010, the EPA promulgated a revised primary SO2 standard at 75 ppb, based on a three-year average of the annual 99th percentile of one-hour daily maximum concentrations (75 FR 35520).

-Fine Particulate Matter (PM 2.5): On December 14, 2012 the EPA promulgated a revised NAAQS for fine particulate matter (PM 2.5) from 15 µg/m3 to 12 µg/m3.
+Fine Particulate Matter (PM 2.5): On December 14, 2012 the EPA promulgated a revised annual NAAQS for fine particulate matter (PM 2.5) from 15 µg/m3 to 12 µg/m3.

 Section 110(a)(2)(D)(i) identifies four distinct requirements related to the impacts of air pollutants transported across state lines.
 It requires that each SIP for a new or revised NAAQS contain adequate provisions prohibiting any source or other type of emissions activity within the state from emitting air pollutants that may: